-The Ranger worked as a Tree Officer for some months not too long ago, and got quite an insight into the arcane world of TPOs and irate householders.
+The Ranger worked as a Tree Officer for some months some time ago, and got quite an insight into the arcane world of TPOs and irate householders.
 A bit different from being a real Ranger, where pretty much everyone is glad to see you.
 A tree officer often has the thankless task of trying to preserve a tree against the wishes of the tree’s owner, who wants to fell the thing to get a sea view, or build a house.
 For some reason they rarely come out with the truth and say they want to fell it.
 They usually proffer some excuse, prefaced with “I like trees but…”.
 Perhaps the most common of these is the constant refrain heard by tree officers “But it’s a dangerous tree!“.
 Often the complainant then over-eggs the pudding with references to their little, blond grandchildren, innocently gamboling underneath the looming tree, which has regularly been heard to creak and groan ominously, and even, believe it or not, sway in the wind!
 It’s hard not to get cynical about some of these requests.
 It would be a lot better if they just came out and said “I want to sell off half my garden to build a block of eight flats on it.”
 Then at least we’d know where we all stood.
 But, can they always be wrong?
 Just how dangerous are trees, generically?

 Indeed, some individual trees are dangerous and need work.
 But that does not mean they all are.
 Often the dangers of trees are considerably overestimated.
 Just what are the chances of a tree falling on you and killing you?
 Chris Hastie, arboriculturalist and webmaster of the The UK Tree Care Mailing List recently got fed up with the assumptions that are made about such things.
 He writes: